 Vacuum Sealer

-We recently purchased a vacuum sealer, my hesitation at first was that it wouldn’t properly seal the razor clams with enough juice.
+We recently purchased a vacuum sealer, my hesitation at first was that it wouldn't properly seal them with enough juice.
 I was correct.
-If you want only the razor clams, with no extra juice and you would like the razor clams to last longer in your freezer, then this is the best method.
+If you want only the clams, with no extra juice and you would like the them to last longer in your freezer, then this is the best method.

 Deep Freezer vs. Regular Freezer